-HOW TO MAKE YOUR HOME MORE ENERGY EFFICIENT
+A FEW STEPS ON HOW TO MAKE YOUR HOME MORE ENERGY EFFICIENT

 In this era of more eco-friendly lifestyles and more efficient energy expenditure, it is expected that we also build our homes along those same eco-friendly guidelines.
-Not only are energy efficient houses generally more eco-friendly, they also help cut costs on the electricity bill.
+Not only are energy-efficient houses generally more eco-friendly, but they also help cut costs on the electricity bill.
 Some are just a few minor adjustments that can really go a long way in the future or major overhauls and renovations on vital parts of the home.
-No matter which option you take to make your home more energy efficient, we’ll offer a easy ideas to get you started.
+No matter which option you take to make your home more energy efficient, we’ll offer easy ideas to get you started.

 Replace old appliances:

-If you can get over the crippling nostalgia we instinctively attach to most of our older appliances we’ll realize just how inefficient and energy consuming they can be.
+If you can get over the crippling nostalgia we instinctively attach to most of our older appliances we’ll realize just how inefficient and energy-consuming they can be.
 So if it’s within your budget a total overhaul of the house, especially the kitchen may be in order.
-Focus especially on gadgets that are designed to produce heat (boilers, irons, toasters etc) and old gadgets that produce more heat than normal as this covers a large percent of your energy expenditure.
+Focus especially on gadgets that are designed to produce heat (boilers, irons, toasters etc.) and old gadgets that produce more heat than normal as this covers a large percent of your energy expenditure.

 Responsible energy use:

 Most people are surprised when they find out how much they can cut off their monthly power bill just by doing something as simple as turning off the light bulb as you leave a room or turning off the television when nobody is watching it.
-Look for ways you can minimize energy usage and maximize your your energy bill.
+Look for ways you can minimize energy usage and maximize your energy bill.
 Just remember, little things can go a long way.
-Something as simple as a motion detector in rooms that automatically shut off after the movement isn’t being detected or timers on bathroom vent fans.
+Something as simple as a motion detector in rooms that automatically shuts off after the movement isn’t being detected or timers on bathroom vent fans.

 Invest in a tankless water heater:

 On Demand-type water heaters ( also called tankless or instantaneous water heaters) only provide hot water on demand.
 This helps avoid unnecessary standby energy losses associated with traditional water heaters.
-Since it doesn’t have a tank the cold water is ran through the pipes and heated up before it leaves the unit instantly when you turn on the faucet.
-Compared to the traditional style hot water tanks that are constantly heating up the water in the tank regardless of you needing it deeming it much less energy efficient.
+Since it doesn’t have a tank the cold water is run through the pipes and heated up before it leaves the unit instantly when you turn on the faucet.
+Compared to the traditional style hot water tanks that are constantly heating up the water in the tank regardless of whether you need it deeming it much less energy efficient.

 Get rid of incandescent lights: